ashleychontos/pySYD/docs/library/about.rst

 The residuals show no strong systematics to within <0.5% in Dnu and <~1% in numax, which is smaller than the typical random uncertainties.
-This confirms that the open-source `Python` package `pySYD` provides consistent results with the legacy IDL version that has been used extensively in the literature.
+This confirms that the open-source `Python` package ``pySYD`` provides consistent results with the legacy IDL version that has been used extensively in the literature.

 ..
 TODO:: Add script or jupyter notebook to reproduce this figure.

-.. [#] `Kepler Asteroseismic Science Operations Center <https://kasoc.phys.au.dk>`_

 -----